winterNebs/VisualStatusDisplay/README.md

 3) Under `General` at the bottom half of the display should have a prompt asking if you want to allow the app to run
 4) Click `allow`
 5) It should be running on localhost:1337
+### Linux users:
+1) Download the latest `visualstatusdisplay-linux` file under `Releases`
+2) Type the following command at the terminal command prompt to change directories to the location of the file you want to execute, relacing `/path/to/NameOfFile` with the full file location, called a path:

+`cd /path/to/NameOfFile`

+3) Type the following command to set the file's executable bit using the chmod command, replacing `NameOfFile` with the name of the file you want to execute:

+`chmod +x ./NameOfFile`

+4) Type the following to execute the file:

+`./NameOfFile`

+If the file is not able to executed, try:
+1) Go to your `System preferences`
+2) Click on `Security and Privacy`
+3) Under `General` at the bottom half of the display should have a prompt asking if you want to allow the app to run
+4) Click `allow`
+5) It should be running on localhost:1337

+### If you cloned this repository:
+1) go to the directory of the application in your terminal
+2) type `npm i` and hit `enter`
+3) type `tsc` and hit `enter`
+4) type `node dist/index.js` and hit `enter`
+5) The application should be running on `localhost:1337` or on `your ipv4 address with port 1337`

 ## How to find your ipv4 address?
 ### Windows users: